-A so-called 'Beauty Spot' is a small mole, usually on the cheek, chin or the upper lip, which is considered enhancing to the attractiveness of the person sporting it.
+A so-called 'beauty spot' is a small mole, usually on the cheek, chin or upper lip, which is considered enhancing to the attractiveness of the person sporting it.

-A 'mole' in this context isn't a subterranean mammal with a passion for mound building and eating worms, it is a small, colored spot composed of a type of skin cell called a melanocyte.
-These cells are responsible for releasing the pigment which controls the color of your skin.
-When lots accumulate together, they often show up as a small, brown spot.
+A 'mole' in this context isn't a subterranean mammal with a passion for mound-building and eating worms; it is a small, coloured spot composed of a type of skin cell called a melanocyte.
+These cells are responsible for releasing the pigment which controls the colour of your skin.
+When many of these accumulate together, they often show up as a small, brown spot.

-Thanks for reading and I hope you've enjoyed finding out about skin and spots.
+Thanks for reading, and I hope you've enjoyed finding out about skin and spots.
 If you'd like to leave a comment or ask a question, go right ahead—I'd love to hear from you!
-And as sharing is caring, feel free to share the article on your social media so that your friends can enjoy it, too.

 © 2016 Amanda Littlejohn